-(Only attendees who have sat in at least one critique session before can bring manuscripts but all visitors are welcome to listen and offer feedback)
+- Only attendees who have sat in at least one critique session before can bring manuscripts but all visitors are welcome to sit in and observe

 Table Critique Method:

-▪ At our our meeting after the guest speaker finishes, everyone will be assigned to a small critique group of about 4-6 people.
+- After the guest speaker finishes, critique participants will be assigned to a small critique group of about 4-6 people.
 Whether you brought a mss or not, you are welcome to participate in a group by listenig and offering feedback.

-▪ Try not to repeat what has already been said when your turn comes, be as kind and encouraging as you can be but also offer constructive feedback
+- Do not repeat what has already been said and be kind and encouraging as you can be but also offer constructive feedback

 General things to look for: